wmurphyrd/colorplaner/readme.md

 ```r
 devtools::install_github("wmurphyrd/colorplaner")
 ```

+#### Version 0.0.0.9007
+* Changed UV conversion scaling to match limits from BBC research.
+Colorplane scale is now a more accurate representation of YUV color space.
+See `?YUV_projection` for references.

 #### Version 0.0.0.9006
 * Removed unnecessary package version requirements.
 Still requires at least ggplot2 v2.0.0 for the extension system.